-- (1) a master's degree or higher in psychology; - (2) a master's degree or higher in counseling; - (3) a master's degree or higher in special education; - (4) a master's degree or higher in social work; - (5) a master's degree or higher in a related field; - (6) a RN or LPN; - (7) a bachelor's degree in special education or a related field such as psychology or social work;
+- (3) a master's degree or higher in special education; - (4) a master's degree or higher in social work; - (5) a master's degree or higher in a related field; - (6) a RN or LPN; - (7) a bachelor's degree in special education or a related field such as psychology or social work:

-- (8) a certification in special education; - (9) a New Mexico level three recreational therapy instructional support provider license; or

-(10) a certified therapeutic recreation therapist (CTRS) obtained through the national council for therapeutic recreation.

-U. Qualifications of a customized in-home supports provider agency: A customized in-home supports provider agency must comply with and ensure that direct support personnel, whether subcontractors or employees, comply with 8.314.5.10 NMAC.
+- (8) a certification in special education; - (9) a New Mexico level three recreational therapy instructional support provider license; or - (10) a certified therapeutic recreation therapist (CTRS) obtained through the national council for therapeutic recreation. - U. Qualifications of a customized in-home supports provider agency: A customized in-home supports provider agency must comply with and ensure that direct support personnel, whether subcontractors or employees, comply with 8.314.5.10 NMAC.
 Legal guardians who are also natural or adoptive family members, relatives, or natural family members that meet the DOH/DDSD requirements and are approved to provide customized in-home supports may be paid for providing services.
-A customized in-home supports provider agency and direct support personnel must:

-- (1) comply with all training requirements as specified by DOH; - (2) have and maintain documentation of current CPR and first aid certification; and

-(3) have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS.

-(4) comply with all EVV requirements as defined by the 21st Century CURES Act and implemented by MAD including but not limited to documenting service provision using the approved EVV system.

-V. Qualifications of a supplemental dental care provider agency: A supplemental dental care provider agency must comply with 8.314.5.10 NMAC.
+A customized in-home supports provider agency and direct support personnel must: - (1) comply with all training requirements as specified by DOH; - (2) have and maintain documentation of current CPR and first aid certification; and - (3) have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS. - (4) comply with all EVV requirements as defined by the 21st Century CURES Act and implemented by MAD including but not limited to documenting service provision using the approved EVV system. - V. Qualifications of a supplemental dental care provider agency: A supplemental dental care provider agency must comply with 8.314.5.10 NMAC.
 A supplemental dental care provider must contract with a New Mexico licensed dentist and dental hygienist who are licensed by RLD.
-The supplemental dental care provider will ensure that a RLD licensed dentist provides the oral examination; ensure that a RLD licensed dental hygienist provides the oral examination; and function as a payee for the service.
-[8.314.5.10 NMAC - Rp, 8.314.5.10 NMAC, 12/1/2018; A, 4/1/2022]
+The supplemental dental care provider will ensure that a RLD licensed dentist provides the oral examination; ensure that a RLD licensed dental hygienist provides all routine dental cleaning services; demonstrate fiscal solvency; and function as a payee for the service.
+[8.314.5.10 NMAC Rp, 8.314.5.10 NMAC, 12/1/2018; A, 4/1/2022; A, xx/xx/xxxx]